google/santa-tracker-web/README.md

 If you're adding a string for development, please modify `en_src_messages.json` and ask a Google employee to request a translation run.
 If you'd building Santa Tracker for production, you'll need the string to be translated and the final output contained within `lang/`.

+## Production

+While the source code includes a release script, it's not intended for end-users to run and is used by Googlers to deploy the site.

+# Historic Versions

+The previous version of Santa Tracker, used until 2018, is available in the [archive-2018](https://github.com/google/santa-tracker-web/tree/archive-2018) branch.

 # License